wf001/modo/README.md

 # modo

-**modo**(call /ˈmoʊ.doʊ/, same as mode) is a statically typed, functional programming language inspired by **Clojure** and **Haskell**, designed with simplicity and clarity in mind.
-It uses LLVM as a backend, allowing high-performance native code generation.
+**modo** (pronounced the same as "mode") is a statically typed, functional programming language inspired by Clojure and Haskell.

----
+Designed with simplicity and clarity in mind, it embraces the principles that,
+- Explicit is better than implicit
+- there should be one — and preferably only one — obvious way to do it.

+modo uses LLVM as its backend, enabling high-performance native code generation.

 ## ✨ Features
 - **Functional-first** language design